List of DC Comics characters: D: Dark Flash

 The Dark Flash is a character appearing in American comic books published by DC Comics.
 He is a counterpart of the Flash.

 Walter West was created by Mark Waid and Paul Pelletier, and first appeared in The Flash (vol. 2) #150 (July 1999).
 Appearing in the main DC universe in recognition of Wally West's sacrifice, he is from another reality within Hypertime who was unable to save his loved ones from death at Kobra's hands.
 After his presence in the main DC Universe starts to cause other realities in Hypertime to bleed over into the main one, the Dark Flash is forced by Superman and Wonder Woman to transverse Hypertime and return home.
 The Dark Flash leaves the main DC Universe, but seems to go from reality to reality with no success.
-However, the Dark Flash was among the speedsters that help to fight Professor Zoom and the Legion of Zoom.
+The Dark Flash was among the speedsters who help to fight Professor Zoom and the Legion of Zoom.